gunjandatta/gunjandatta.github.io/pages/topics/graph-api.md

 ---
 The graph api library will help you make requests from SharePoint under the context of the user.
 A benefit of this method is that it will not require you to register the app.

+### Security

+All requests will be made under the user context.
+The `securityEnabledOnly` flag will be set to `true` for the graph api request.

 ## Token

 The first step is to get an access token for the graph api requests.
 The graph library has a `Token` property that can be set, so you do not need to pass it for each request.